gvallarelli/oq-hazard-modeller/docs/source/user/installation.rst

 External Dependencies
 -------------------------------------------------------------------------------
 This part of the documentation covers the installation of MToolkit.
+MToolkit uses `Python 2.7.x`_ version of the interpreter.
 The first step is getting external dependencies properly installed.
 MToolkit requires these libraries in order to be used:

 * Lxml_ >= 2.3
 * Numpy_ >= 1.6.1